Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 Sonnet 73: A Perfect Specimen of Shakespearean Sonnet

 The poem is technically a finished work and well characterizes Shakespeare's genius in the realm of sonnet writing.
 As a Shakespearean sonnet, it is divided, as usual, into four parts – three quatrains and a concluding couplet.
 In the quatrains, the poet’s anticipations of his decay and death are presented through various images and reflections.
 Each quatrain forms a link in the chain of the poet’s thought that has a smooth and apt development through images, independent yet co-related.
 In the concluding couplet, the poet sums up his faith in love, as a restorative and enduring force in life.
-This follows from his reflections in the quatrains.
+This follows from his reflections on the quatrains.

 The sonnet, like other Shakespearean sonnets, has a simple and felicitous diction, and an easy and melodious versification.
 There are altogether seven rhymes, as opposed to the five of the normal Petrarchan sonnets.
 Thus is, as usual, written in Iambic pentameter.
-The structural organization here, as in elsewhere, consists of four parts, three quatrains and a concluding couplet.
+The structural organization here, as elsewhere, consists of four parts, three quatrains, and a concluding couplet.